MikyStar/MOOC_Udemy_ReactNative/README.md

 - [React Native Element](https://github.com/react-native-training/react-native-elements) : Lots of components already created and personalizable like lists, badges, forms ...

-# States and contexts in React
+# States in React classes

 In React, only classes have states.